 The differences between EVGA W, B, BT, BQ, B3, G, G+, GQ, GS, PQ, P2 and T2 Power Supply

---...So EVGA boss wakes up and asks the ultimate question: how can we cause chaos?
-And the under-paid marketing intern probably answers:..
+--...So EVGA boss wakes up one day and asks the ultimate question: how can we cause chaos?
+And the severely under-paid marketing intern probably answers:..